 4 large eggplants, approximately 3 pounds (use smaller eggplants if cooking on a stove to decrease prep time)

-Flaky sea salt or kosher salt, to taste
+Flaky sea salt or

 4 tablespoons tahini paste (re: previous post, I recommend Seed + Mill)